yanamlnk/job-board/README.md

 ```

 ## Running the Project
-1. Start server
+1. Start server.
 Depending on the operating system, you can start MySQL server by different commands in terminal:
-Linux:
+- Linux:
 ```
 sudo service mysql start
 ```